Are cloth nappies cheaper?

 It is a good idea to have extra inserts too.
 You will go through inserts quicker than nappies.

-Are A&P Cloth Nappies made in Australia?
-A&P is Australian company.
-The products are all ethically sourced from overseas manufacturers.
+A&P is an Australian company.
+The products are designed in Melbourne and ethically sourced from overseas manufacturers.